doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 Requirements
 ************

-The SBOM command requires additional Python packages to be installed.
+The ``ncs-sbom` command requires additional Python packages to be installed.

 Use the following command to install the requirements.